Matthew Rhys

+Matthew Rhys (/riːs/ REESS; born 8 November 1974) is a Welsh actor.
+Known for portraying morally complex protagonists, he has received various accolades including four Primetime Emmy Awards, becoming the first and only actor to win in all three Lead Actor categories in Emmys history.
+He has also been nominated for two Actor Awards, two BAFTAs, and four Golden Globe Awards.

-Matthew Rhys Evans (/riːs/ REESS; born 8 November 1974) is a Welsh actor.
-He gained recognition for playing Kevin Walker in the family drama series Brothers & Sisters (2006–2011) and Philip Jennings in the spy drama series The Americans (2013–2018).
-For his performance in The Americans, he won a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2018 and the Critics' Choice Television Award for Best Actor in a Drama Series in 2019.
-He was also Primetime Emmy Award-nominated for his guest role in Girls (2017) and for playing the title role in the period series Perry Mason (2020–2023).
+Rhys gained recognition for playing Kevin Walker in the family drama series Brothers & Sisters (2006–2011) and Philip Jennings in the spy drama series The Americans (2013–2018); he earned the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2018 for his work on The Americans.
+He earned Emmy nominations for his roles in the comedy series Girls (2017) and the mystery series Perry Mason (2020–2023).
+At the 2026 Primetime Emmy Awards, he was a three-time winner: Outstanding Lead Actor in a Limited or Anthology Series or Movie for the crime thriller The Beast in Me (2025), and Outstanding Lead Actor in a Comedy Series and Outstanding Comedy Series (as an executive producer) for the comedy-horror series Widow's Bay (since 2026).

-In film, Rhys appeared as Dylan Thomas in The Edge of Love (2008) and as Daniel Ellsberg in The Post (2017) and starred as a cynical journalist in A Beautiful Day in the Neighborhood (2019).
-He has also voiced several characters in animated series, including Emperor Belos in The Owl House (2020–2023).
+In film, Rhys appeared as Demetrius in Titus (1999), Doc Fairweather in Deathwatch (2002), Dylan Thomas in The Edge of Love (2008), Daniel Ellsberg in The Post (2017), and Lloyd Vogel in A Beautiful Day in the Neighborhood (2019).
+He has also voiced several characters in animated series, including Aloysius in Infinity Train (2019), Emperor Belos in The Owl House (2020–2023), Riley Greene in Gremlins: Secrets of the Mogwai (2023), and Gammon Felda / the Florid Sword in The Wingfeather Saga (2024–present).

 Early life and education

-Matthew Rhys Evans was born in Cardiff, Wales, on 8 November 1974.
-(Note: Allmovie says 4 November) His first language is Welsh.

-He grew up in Cardiff and attended Welsh-medium schools, Ysgol Gynradd Gymraeg Melin Gruffydd (in Whitchurch, Cardiff) and Ysgol Gyfun Gymraeg Glantaf (in Llandaff North, Cardiff).
+Matthew Rhys was born in Cardiff, Wales, on 8 November 1974.
+(Note: Allmovie says 4 November) He grew up in Cardiff with his older sister and attended Welsh-medium schools, Ysgol Gynradd Gymraeg Melin Gruffydd (in Whitchurch, Cardiff) and Ysgol Gyfun Gymraeg Glantaf (in Llandaff North, Cardiff).
 In 1993, he was awarded the Patricia Rothermere Scholarship.

 At age 17, after playing Elvis Presley in a school musical, he applied to and was accepted at the Royal Academy of Dramatic Art (RADA) in London.
 During Rhys's time at RADA, he appeared in the BBC police series Backup and in House of America.
 He returned to Cardiff to act in his own language in the Welsh film Bydd yn Wrol (Be Brave), for which he won Best Actor at the BAFTA Cymru (Welsh BAFTAs).